-Teachers and their evaluators should use their judgment in setting goals for the student feedback components.
+Teachers and their evaluators should use their judgment in setting goals for the student feedback category.
 In setting a goal, a teacher must decide what he/she wants the goal to focus on.
-A goal will usually refer to a specific survey question (e.g., "My teacher makes lessons interesting").
-However, some survey instruments group questions into components or topics, such as "Classroom Control" or "Communicating Course Content," and a goal may also refer to a component rather than an individual question.
+A goal will usually refer to a specific survey question (e.g., "My teacher makes lessons interesting.").
+However, some survey instruments group questions into categories or topics, such as "Classroom Control" or "Communicating Course Content," and a goal may also refer to a category rather than an individual question.

 Additionally, a teacher (or the district) must decide how to measure results for the selected question or topic.
-The CSDE recommends that teachers measure performance in terms of the percentage of students who responded favorably to the question.
-(Virtually all student survey instruments have two favorable/answer choices for each question.)
-For example, if the survey instrument asks students to respond to questions with "Strongly Disagree," "Disagree," "Neutral," "Agree" and "Strongly Agree," performance on a goal would be measured as the percentage of students who responded "Agree" or "Strongly Agree" to the corresponding question.
+CSDE recommends that teachers measure performance in terms of the percentage of students who responded favorably to the question.
+(Virtually all student survey instruments have two favorable answer choices for each question.)

+For example, if the survey instrument asks students to respond to questions with "Strongly Disagree," "Disagree," "Neutral," "Agree," and "Strongly Agree," performance on a goal would be measured as the percentage of students who responded "Agree" or "Strongly Agree" to the corresponding question.
 Next, a teacher must set a numeric performance target.
 As described above, this target should be based on growth or on maintaining performance that is already high.
-Teachers are encouraged to bear in mind that growth may become harder as performance increases.
+Teachers are encouraged to bear in mind that growth becomes harder as performance increases.
 For this reason, we recommend that teachers set maintenance of high performance targets (rather than growth targets) when current performance exceeds 70% of students responding favorably to a question.

 Finally, where feasible, a teacher may optionally decide to focus a goal on a particular subgroup of students.
 (Surveys may ask students for demographic information, such as grade level, gender and race.)
-For example, if a teacher's fall survey shows that boys give much lower scores than girls in response to the survey question "My teacher cares about me," the teacher might set a growth goal for how the teacher's male students respond to that guestion.
+For example, if a teacher's fall survey shows that boys give much lower scores than girls in response to the survey question "My teacher cares about me," the teacher might set a growth goal for how the teacher's male students respond to that question.

-The following are examples of effective SMART goals:
+The following are examples of effective goals:

-- The percentage of students who "Agree" or "Strongly Agree" with "My teacher believes I can do well" will increase from 50% to 60% by May 15; - The percentage of students who "Agree" or "Strongly Agree" with "My teacher makes what we're learning interesting" will remain at 75% by May 15; and
+- The percentage of students who "Agree" or "Strongly Agree" with "My teacher believes I can do well" will increase from 50% to 60%. - The percentage of students who "Agree" or "Strongly Agree" with "My teacher makes what we're learning interesting" will remain at 75%. - The percentage of 9th graders who "Agree" or "Strongly Agree" with "I feel comfortable asking my teacher for extra help" will increase from 60% to 70%.

-Student feedback goals should be written in SMART language:
+IAGDs should be written in SMART goal language: